learn-vuejs/vue-patterns/docs/patterns/README.md

 ## Functional Component

-A functional component is a speacial SFC, it is basically a component that is **stateless** (meaning no script tag).
+A functional component is a special SFC, it is basically a component that is **stateless** (meaning no script tag).
 It only accepts `props` in order to display data.

 In order to make a SFC a functional one you add the the `functional` attrubute to the `<template>` tag like this `<template functional>`